-Colleges offer all sorts of supports for students, from academic (peer tutoring, math and writing centres, and program-specific supports) to well-being (accessibility services, counselling, on-campus health clinics and gyms) to financial aid.
+Colleges offer all sorts of supports for students, from academic (peer tutoring, math and writing centres, and program-specific supports) to those geared toward well-being (accessibility services, counselling, on-campus health clinics and gyms) to financial aid.

 Humber grad Khosla says it’s important to become familiar with your student insurance.
 “Emergencies can arise, and you want to make sure that you know exactly how to use your insurance so that you receive all the coverage you are entitled to as a student.”
 Typically, insurance covers glasses, dental care, prescription drugs and paramedical expenses like chiropractors, massage therapists and acupuncturists.
 One key thing to know?
-Many insurance companies allow co-ordination of coverage, so if you’re still covered under your parents’ plan, you may be able to submit a claim for out-of-pocket expenses that your student plan doesn’t cover.
-(So yes, get those braces done now.)
+Many insurance companies allow coordination of coverage, so if you’re still covered under your parents’ plan, you may be able to submit a claim for out-of-pocket expenses that your student plan doesn’t cover.
+(So yes, it’s a good idea to get those braces done now.)

-Mental health resources are particularly important for new college students, especially during COVID-19, when many people are experiencing extra stresses.
+Mental health resources have been particularly important for new college students during COVID-19, when many people are experiencing extra stresses.
 Colleges have worked to adapt these resources for our current situation; at many schools, students can now chat with a counsellor through Zoom.

 If students are experiencing mental health challenges, it’s important not to suffer in silence, says Amyot.
 “Speak up and reach out.
 There are people who are there to support you.”

 Student unions are another useful support system.
-“They are mostly run by students themselves,” Tacha says.
+“They are mostly run by [people who are] students themselves,” Tacha says.
 “At Humber, for example, students’ insurance is provided through our student union, and we have services such as free menstrual products, a sleep lounge, a games room and a dispute resolution clinic.”